 The question of purpose plagues everyone at one time or another.
 From choosing a college major to navigating the quarter-life or mid-life crisis, knowing the reason we exist changes everything.

 In Genesis, we see God give two directives for living:

-- God created Man to rule over the Earth.
+- God created humankind to rule over the Earth.

-- He created Man to raise the next generation to know God.
+- God created humankind to raise the next generation to know Him.

-Ruling, control, power – let’s look at that part first.
+Let’s look at that part first.
 Ruling is a part of the responsibility and purpose of man.
 It means doing our part in caring for God’s creation – from the plants in the field to our fellow man.
 Unfortunately, when sin entered the world, everything changed.
 Even work.
-Man worked harder, but saw fewer results (Genesis 3:17-20).
+Work became harder but yielded fewer results (Genesis 3:17-20).
 Look at the world today – famine, war, unstable economies, and power struggles.
-All of this leads to greater frustration, worry and fear.
+All of this leads to greater frustration, worry, and fear.

 The second command is to raise the next generation to know God.
-But again, as soon as sin entered the picture, the perfect, complimentary relationship between Adam and Eve was broken.
+But again, as soon as sin entered the picture, the perfect, complementary relationship between Adam and Eve was broken.
 Enter the first “Battle of the Sexes.”
-We even see jealousy spring up among siblings, ultimately leading one brother to murder the other.
+Later, we even see jealousy spring up among siblings, ultimately leading one brother to murder the other.
 It wasn’t a pretty picture.

 What does all this have to do with our purpose and calling?
 It’s simple.
 Amid all these depressing realities, there is good news.
 Our calling is to do something very human.
 It’s to make a decision.
 Will we receive the grace of God that He offers us through Christ?
 Will we believe it or reject it?